google/purr/README.md

 * -q: Set the default query string upon `purr` being opened.
 * -v: Shows the `purr` version.
 * -V: Shows a composite version of `purr` and dependencies.

+There are also the following special command line parameters that should only be used for testing and debugging:

+* -A: Replace all calls to `adb` with the given binary.
+This can be used in conjunction with the bundled `adb_mock` binary to perform basic testing on purr.
+* -D: Use the given directory to store all generated files instead of the standard /tmp dir.
+* -X: Do not execute `fzf` when reached in the execution loop; return as if `fzf` executed correctly.

 Any other command-line parameters will print the help dialog.